github/docs/content/github/getting-started-with-github/onboarding/getting-started-with-your-github-account.md

 Your profile also shows a graph of your public repository contributions over the past year.
 Additionally, you can choose to show anonymized activity from private repositories.
 For more information, see “[Viewing contributions on your profile](/github/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/viewing-contributions-on-your-profile)."

 ## Part 2: Using {% data variables.product.product_name %}'s tools and processes
 To best use {% data variables.product.product_name %}, you'll need to set up Git.
-Git is responsible for everything GitHub-related that happens locally on your computer.
-To effectively collaborate on {% data variables.product.prodname_dotcom_the_website %}, you'll write in issues and pull requests using {% data variables.product.product_name %} Flavored Markdown.
+Git is responsible for everything {% data variables.product.prodname_dotcom %}-related that happens locally on your computer.
+To effectively collaborate on {% data variables.product.prodname_dotcom_the_website %}, you'll write in issues and pull requests using {% data variables.product.prodname_dotcom %} Flavored Markdown.

 ### Learning Git
-{% data variables.product.product_name %}'s collaborative approach to development depends on publishing commits from your local repository for other people to view, fetch, and update using Git.
+{% data variables.product.prodname_dotcom %}'s collaborative approach to development depends on publishing commits from your local repository for other people to view, fetch, and update using Git.
 For more information about Git, see the “[Git Handbook](https://guides.github.com/introduction/git-handbook/)" guide.
-For more information about how Git is used on {% data variables.product.product_name %}, see “[GitHub flow](/github/getting-started-with-github/quickstart/github-flow)."
+For more information about how Git is used on {% data variables.product.product_name %}, see “[{% data variables.product.prodname_dotcom %} flow](/github/getting-started-with-github/quickstart/github-flow)."
 ### Setting up Git
 If you plan to use Git locally on your computer, whether through the command line, {% data variables.product.prodname_desktop %}, an IDE or file editor, or the {% data variables.product.prodname_dotcom %} API, you will need to install and set up Git.
 For more information, see “[Set up Git](/github/getting-started-with-github/set-up-git)."

  Once you install Git, you can connect to {% data variables.product.product_name %} repositories from your local computer, whether your own repository or another user's fork.
 When you connect to a {% data variables.product.product_name %} repository from Git, you'll need to authenticate with {% data variables.product.product_name %} using either HTTPS or SSH.
 For more information, see "[About remote repositories](/github/getting-started-with-github/getting-started-with-git/about-remote-repositories)."

-You can use a credential helper so Git will remember your GitHub credentials every time it talks to GitHub.
-For more information, see "[Caching your GitHub credentials in Git](/github/getting-started-with-github/getting-started-with-git/caching-your-github-credentials-in-git)."
+You can use a credential helper so Git will remember your {% data variables.product.prodname_dotcom %} credentials every time it talks to {% data variables.product.prodname_dotcom %}.
+For more information, see "[Caching your {% data variables.product.prodname_dotcom %} credentials in Git](/github/getting-started-with-github/getting-started-with-git/caching-your-github-credentials-in-git)."

 ### Choosing how to interact with {% data variables.product.product_name %}

-Everyone has their own unique workflow for interacting with GitHub; the interfaces and methods you use depend on your preference and what works best for your needs.
+Everyone has their own unique workflow for interacting with {% data variables.product.prodname_dotcom %}; the interfaces and methods you use depend on your preference and what works best for your needs.

-For more information about how to authenticate to GitHub with each of these methods, see "[About authentication to GitHub](/github/authenticating-to-github/keeping-your-account-and-data-secure/about-authentication-to-github)".
+For more information about how to authenticate to {% data variables.product.product_name %} with each of these methods, see "[About authentication to {% data variables.product.prodname_dotcom %}](/github/authenticating-to-github/keeping-your-account-and-data-secure/about-authentication-to-github)".
 #### In browser on {% data variables.product.prodname_dotcom_the_website %}
 If you don't need to work with files locally, {% data variables.product.product_name %} lets you complete most Git-related actions directly in the browser, from creating and forking repositories to editing files and opening pull requests.
 This method is useful if you want a visual interface and need to do quick, simple changes or workflows that don't require working locally.
 #### {% data variables.product.prodname_desktop %}
 {% data variables.product.prodname_desktop %} extends and simplifies your {% data variables.product.prodname_dotcom_the_website %} workflow, using a visual interface instead of text commands on the command line.
 It allows you to complete most Git commands from your desktop, with visual confirmation of changes you and others have made.
 This method is best if you need or want to work with files locally, but prefer using a visual interface to use Git and interact with {% data variables.product.product_name %}.
-For more information on getting started with {% data variables.product.prodname_desktop %}, see “[Getting started with GitHub Desktop](/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop)".
+For more information on getting started with {% data variables.product.prodname_desktop %}, see “[Getting started with {% data variables.product.prodname_desktop %}](/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop)".
 #### IDE or File Editor
 You can set a default text editor, like [Atom](https://atom.io/) or [Visual Studio Code](https://code.visualstudio.com/) to open and edit your files with Git.
 This is convenient if you are working with more complex files and projects and want everything in one place, since text editors or IDEs often allow you to directly access the command line and complete Git commands in the editor.
 You can also use extensions and view or change the project structure.
 For more information, see "[Associating text editors with Git](/github/getting-started-with-github/getting-started-with-git/associating-text-editors-with-git)".